Stay up to date with notifications from The Independent

 Storm Ashley has caused travel disruption and flooding across the UK as high winds and rain have battered parts of the country.

-Dozens of flights have been cancelled at Belfast City airport and Dublin airport due to 80mph winds, while several flights to Edinburgh, Glasgow and Aberdeen have also been called off.
+Dozens of flights were cancelled at Belfast City airport and Dublin airport, while several flights to Edinburgh, Glasgow and Aberdeen were also called off as wind speeds exceeded 80mph in some areas.

 Police Scotland have advised motorists to “plan ahead and avoid unnecessary travel where possible” due to the “strong likelihood” of disruption on roads, while Transport Scotland has warned of likely delays to public transport.